Map

 “Children love it but for adults it brings back their childhood memories of having a train set.”

-Fun Facts about the Steam Train
+7 Facts About the Steam Train

 • The train was built in 1964 by Brisbane engineer Jim Jackson